-The 3rd Flavour Physics Conference will take place in Quy Nhon, Vietnam, from Sunday August 9th to Saturday August 15th 2020, at the International Centre for Interdisciplinary Science Education (ICISE).
+The 3rd Flavour Physics Conference was to have taken place in Quy Nhon, Vietnam, from Sunday August 9th to Saturday August 15th 2020, at the International Centre for Interdisciplinary Science Education (ICISE).
+The original description for the conference follows:

 The meeting is intended to promote fruitful collaboration between experimentalists and theorists, between physicists in the areas of: